bwqr/yelken-book/src/announcement.md

 When the user requests `/article/hello-world` URL path, Yelken will find the `article.html` template and render it.

 ## Current Status
-At the moment, most of the features above are implemented in Yelken.
+In this first alpha release, most of the features above are implemented in Yelken.
 However, a huge piece is missing from the puzzle.
 Yelken lacks a User Interface (UI) or an admin panel.
 This admin panel's infrastructure does exist, but the necessary pages and components to interact with features have not been implemented yet.
-The only possible way to interact with Yelken is by using its REST API.
+At the moment, the only possible way to interact with Yelken is by using its REST API.

 Since features are still in heavy development, developing a UI and adapting it to changes does not make sense.
 Once features are stabilized, I can start developing the admin panel.

 ## Future of Yelken
 Yelken has many compelling features, most of which have been implemented.
-From now on, stabilizing these features and fine-tuning them according to the user's needs will be the next step.
+The next step will be to implement the remaining parts, stabilize features, and fine-tune them according to the user's needs.
-In the meantime, missing parts of features will also be implemented, such as the admin panel and stable plugin interface.
+During this phase, there will be a couple more alpha releases, which will eventually lead to a beta release.
+You can track the development from the [Yelken 0.1.0](https://github.com/users/bwqr/projects/3) project.

 Afterward, the planned features can start being added to Yelken.
 In this case, form handling is a high priority since admins need to receive input from their users.
 Secondly, a Yelken instance needs to be observable and provide metrics to inform website traffic and performance.